poi-vrc/DressingFramework/README.md

 # DressingFramework - DK
-A framework that assembles DressingTools and allows the creation of modular plugins for avatars.
+A framework that assembles DressingTools and manipulates avatar menus and animations through a set of APIs.

 > :warning: Very unstable API.
 Currently, it is only intended to use in my own tools internally.
 Use at your own risk. :warning: